-- 1) Select a paper from the list "Candidate Papers for Presentation" (under "Files" directory on Canvas) by Sep.
-08, 2023 and email me your choice (preferably sooner); - 2) Thoroughly and completely understand the selected paper (including the contents in "appendix" and "supplemental materials"); - 3) Present the paper and record the presentation.
-Both the idea and technical details of the papers are required to be presented. - 4) Record presentation and upload it to Box by Sep.
-27, 2023;
+- Select a paper (a list of recommended papers is available in Box) and email me your choice by Jan.
+25, 2024 and (preferably sooner); - 2) Thoroughly and completely understand the selected paper (including the contents in "appendix" and "supplemental materials"); - 3) Present the paper and record the presentation.
+Both the idea and technical details of the papers are required to be presented. - 4) Present your paper to the class (starting Feb.
+27, 2024);